MIBismuth/matlab.nvim/README.md

 * `:MatlabOpenWorkspace` - opens GUI workspace on a separate window.
 * `:MatlabOpenEditor` - opens current buffer on Matlab's GUI editor, for those times you can't escape it.

+---

+## TODO

+* Add toggling functionality to the terminal buffer.
+* Improve support for functions.

+---
 ## Related Projects

 - [nvim-matlab](https://github.com/Rahlir/nvim-matlab)